Skip to Content

 • your weekly spread remains clean and readable even after some drastic changes in your schedule

-• if you leave it undated, you can reuse them throughout the whole month
+• if you leave it undated, you can reuse it throughout the whole month

 Minimalist Bullet Journal Weekly Spreads – Final Thoughts